We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 5. Store-Bought Products

 If you’d rather use chemical store-bought products, you have options.
 These products should be available at your local hardware store.
-Look for items like plastic strips, drain treatments, UV lights and pest sprays.
+Look for items like sticky strips, drain treatments, UV lights and pest sprays.
 Try DIY tricks first so that you don’t spend money unnecessarily.

 Fruit Flies in the Bathroom